vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 apiVersion: training.eduk8s.io/v1alpha1
 kind: SystemProfile
 metadata:
-  name: default-system-profile
+  name: named-system-profile
 spec:
   storage:
     class: default
 ```

-Note that this only applies to persistent volume claims setup by the eduk8s operator.
+Note that this only applies to persistent volume claims setup by the Educates operator.
 If the steps in a workshop which a user executes include making persistent volume claims, these will not be automatically adjusted.

 Defining storage group for volumes
 ----------------------------------

-Where persistent volumes are used by eduk8s for the training portal web interface and workshop environments, the application of pod security policies by the cluster is relied on to ensure that the permissions of persistent volumes are set correctly such that they can be accessed by containers mounting the persistent volume.
+Where persistent volumes are used by Educates for the training portal web interface and workshop environments, the application of pod security policies by the cluster is relied on to ensure that the permissions of persistent volumes are set correctly such that they can be accessed by containers mounting the persistent volume.
 For where the pod security policy admission controller is not enabled, a fallback is instituted to enable access to volumes by enabling group access using the group ID of ``0``.

 In situations where the only class of persistent storage available is NFS or similar, it may be necessary to override the group ID applied and set it to an alternate ID dictated by the file system storage provider.
 If this is required, you can set the ``storage.group`` property.